Western Animation: Next Avengers: Heroes of Tomorrow

 - Francis claims that his dad always said the Hulk was the "Strongest one there was", a reference to the Hulk's iconic "Hulk is the strongest one there is!"
 Catch Phrase.

-- Toruun wears a costume similar to that of Thor's from the Ultimate comics for most of the film before getting more Asgardian looking ones at the end.
+- Toruun wears a costume similar to that of Thor's from the Ultimate comics for most of the film before getting a more Asgardian looking one at the end.

 - Oh, Crap: The look on Tony's face when he sees that a "new energy signature" is heading towards the refuge makes it clear that he know exactly what is coming even before it's confirmed.